Az-Ghalistan/Alistan/happiness.md

 > [...]
 So whoever renounces false gods and believes in Allah has certainly grasped the firmest, unfailing hand-hold.
 And Allah is All-Hearing, All-Knowing.

 For example, one could ask "how is *az-zina* wrong ?" or "where is the wrong in consuming drugs, doing *ar-riba*, or even wearing silk ?".
 At first glance, these actions do not appear to harm anyone.
 And demonstrating "why they do" is a challenge between faith and temptation.
 What happens when someone is deprived of faith ?
-We is not willing to demonstrate why such actions could be harmful to him (or society), because his desires took over his life : ultimately, he concludes that such actions are actually not harmful to anyone.
+He is not willing to demonstrate why such actions could be harmful to him (or society), because his desires took over his life : ultimately, he concludes that such actions are actually not harmful to anyone.

 Ma'alim fi al-Tariq, Sayid Qutb (1964)
 > [...] the American way of life is based on carnal desires and primitive needs.
 No matter how much Americans have attained in terms of science and technology, they still behave like animals, with their primitive and barbaric tendencies.